ltdiadams/Fun-Python-Projects/README.md

 # Fun-Python-Projects
-Hi!
+Webscraping and crawling, email automation, text automation, and more!

 These are a few small projects I've coded up to get familiar with concepts in python, automation and web development!
 There's probably better ways to do some of it, but it's all in good fun, check it out and try some of them for yourself!